Guineo-Congolian region: Description

 The Guineo-Congolian region is a tropical, lowland rain forest area, typified by the forests of the Congo Basin.
 The terrain is generally under 1000 m and the annual rainfall is typically in the range 1600 to 2000 mm.
 The forest is tall with a dense canopy, 30 m or more above the ground, with emergent trees up to 60 m tall, and with several layers.
 The constituent trees are mostly evergreen or semi-evergreen, with a scattering of deciduous species.
 In the wetter areas, the trees may be clad with numerous epiphytes, but these are less common in drier areas.
-Large trees typical of these forests include Entandophragma spp., Guarea cedrata, Guarea thompsonii, Lovoa trichilioides, Maranthes glabra, Parkia bicolor, Pericopsis elata and Petersianthus macrocarpus.
+Large trees typical of these forests include Entandrophragma spp., Guarea cedrata, Guarea thompsonii, Lovoa trichilioides, Maranthes glabra, Parkia bicolor, Pericopsis elata and Petersianthus macrocarpus.
 Some parts of the forest are dominated by a single species, typically a member of the Fabaceae, such as Brachystegia laurentii, Cynometra alexandri, Gilbertiodendron dewevrei, Julbernardia seretii or Michelsonia microphylla, which form extensive monodominant stands.
 In places in the Ituri Rainforest of northeastern Democratic Republic of the Congo, G. dewevrei forms 90% of the tree species present in the canopy.

 The floras of the Guineo-Congolian region and the adjoining Zambezian Region are for the most part almost mutually exclusive, apart from a small number of cosmopolitan species and a few others.
 However, there is a transition zone where the two floras, each in an impoverished form, intermingle or occur in a mosaic pattern, influenced by climatic factors and soil types.
 This makes it difficult to define an exact boundary between the two regions.